connor-makowski/scx/notebooks/README.md

 # Python Intro

-This repository houses some introductory python notebooks to get people started learning python.
+This folder houses some introductory python notebooks to get people started learning python.

 ## Reference Use